Aybaa/Aybaa/README.md

   </div>

-I love to code and i also like some RPG (I do have a System just for my campains...) and Games, but, even if these other hobbies, i'm mostly focused in coding.
+I love to code and i also like some RPG (I do have a System just for my campains...) and Games, but, even with these other hobbies, i'm mostly focused in coding.

 I have a dream, and i'm going to chase it until i reach it.